Deployment of CUTE Tests in eclipse

 When we use CUTE, should we create a separate CUTE Suite apart from the code we are testing, in the interest of loose coupling, or should be have the CUTE unit tests in the same directory as our tested code?

-RE: Deployment of CUTE Tests in eclipse - Added by Michael Rüegg about 5 years ago
+RE: Deployment of CUTE Tests in eclipse - Added by Michael Rüegg over 5 years ago

 I personally also think that there are more advantages when test and production code are physically separated, although there are different kinds of opinions about this even in the Java world.
 For the separation you can use CUTE's ability to create a test library project where you put your test code and place your production code into another library project (static or shared).
 CUTE creates the necessary project dependency and adds the include and library paths to your project's settings.
 You can find more information about this on the Using_the_CUTE_Eclipse_Plugin wiki page (see Wizard for creating library test project).